 Penning traps employ static confining fields and the non-thermal motion of ions in the trap is a rigid body rotation that is not readily shared with the thermal degrees of freedom.
-Therefore, Doppler cooling of rotating ion ensembles in Penning traps has been relatively straightforward, although Doppler shifts due the ion crystal rotation can produce temperatures that are slightly elevated from standard Doppler cooling limits~\cite{Torrisi:2016}.
-Three-dimensional crystals with $N \sim 5 \times 10^5$ ions have been Doppler cooled in Penning traps to milliKelvin temperatures ($\Gamma > 200$), where a body centered cubic (bcc) lattice structure in the crystal’s interior was observed~\cite{Itano:1998,Tan:1995}.
-Doppler cooling has been demonstrated to be effective for larger ensembles: Nonneutral plasmas of $N \sim 10^8$ Mg$^+$ ions in Penning-Malmberg traps have been prepared at temperatures less than 50 mK~\cite{Anderegg:2010,Anderegg:2009}.
-Here the ions are strongly correlated ($\Gamma \sim 20$) but above the temperature for crystal formation.
-The lack of crystal formation is not understood, but processes that heat the ions and increase the ion temperature in general increase with $N$.
-For example, the potential energy stored in the ion crystal increases with $N$ and in Penning traps small imperfections in the construction of the trap can drive a slow radial expansion of the ion crystal that converts potential energy to kinetic energy~\cite{Jensen:2004,Dubin:1999}.
+Therefore, the implementation of Doppler cooling of rotating ion ensembles in Penning traps is relatively straightforward, although Doppler shifts due the ion crystal rotation can produce temperatures that are slightly elevated from standard Doppler cooling limits~\cite{Torrisi:2016}.
+Three-dimensional crystals with $N \sim 5 \times 10^5$ ions have been Doppler cooled in Penning traps to milliKelvin temperatures ($\Gamma > 200$), where a body centered cubic (bcc) lattice structure in the crystal’s interior was observed~\cite{Tan:1995,Itano:1998}.
+Doppler cooling has been demonstrated to be effective for larger ensembles: Nonneutral plasmas of $N \sim 10^8$ Mg$^+$ ions in Penning-Malmberg traps have been prepared at temperatures less than 50 mK~\cite{Anderegg:2009,Anderegg:2010}.
+Here, the ions are strongly correlated ($\Gamma \sim 20$) but above the temperature for crystal formation.
+The lack of crystal formation is not understood.
+Its origin is probably due to the scaling with $N$ of heating processes.
+For example, the potential energy stored in the ion crystal increases with $N$ and in Penning traps small imperfections in the construction of the trap can drive a slow radial expansion of the ion crystal that converts potential energy to kinetic energy~\cite{Dubin:1999,Jensen:2004}.